 MPI prepares hostels and other services at minimal costs for the benefit and convenience of outstation students.
-As an organization, rules and regulations are necessary to protect the welfare and rights of each individual and the community as a whole.
+As an organization, rules and regulations are necessary to protect the welfare and rights of everyone and the community.

 PRIORITY WILL BE GIVEN TO NEW STUDENTS.
 YEAR 2 AND YEAR 3 STUDENTS WILL BE GIVEN CONSIDERATION DEPENDING ON AVAILABILITY OF ROOMS WITH TERM AND CONDITIONS.